HadrienG2/performancer-archive/README.md

+**IMPORTANT NOTE: This project has been discontinued, and is provided on GitHub for archival and educational purposes only**

 # Performance analysis interface to procfs (and later sysfs)

 When measuring system and application performance on Linux, a lot can be learned